-A US-based publicly traded global digital industrial company active in the fields of power, renewable energy, oil and gas, aviation, healthcare, transportation, lighting and finance.
+A US-based publicly traded multinational conglomerate company active in the fields of power, renewable energy, aviation and healthcare.

-General Electric engines are used in Israel’s primary air and naval military platforms, including T700-GE-701C engines in the UH-60 Black Hawk and the Boeing AH-64 Apache helicopters, F110-GE-129 engines for F-16 and F-15 fighter jets, the CH-53D/E engine in the CH-53 Heavy Lift helicopter, and T-700-GE-401C engines for the SH-60F Sea-Hawk helicopter.
-Additionally, a GE LM2500 gas turbine is used in Israel’s naval missile ship, the Sa’ar 5.
+General Electric provides engines that are used in Israel’s air and naval military forces, including T700-GE-701C engines in the UH-60 Black Hawk and the Boeing AH-64 Apache helicopters, F110-GE-129 engines for F-16 and F-15 fighter jets, the CH-53D/E engine in the CH-53 Heavy Lift helicopter, and T-700-GE-401C engines for the SH-60F Sea-Hawk helicopter.
+Additionally, a GE LM2500 gas turbine is used in Israel’s naval missile ship, Sa’ar 5.

 Sa’ar 5 missile ships were used by the Israeli Navy during the 2006 war on Lebanon and the 2008-9 assault on Gaza and are used to enforce the illegal naval siege of Gaza.